looneym/sobotka/README.md

 ### Description

-Capistrano-inspired confiuration tool for creating containerized development environments on AWS.
+Capistrano-inspired configuration tool for creating containerized development environments on AWS.
 Named in honor of Frank Sobotka from The Wire.

 Sobotka handles: